Skip to content

 Reads one rule file or every *.yml/*.yaml in a directory, runs each rule through the linter's check pipeline, and reports findings on stdout.
 Each finding has a severity (error, warning, info, hint), a rule ID, a message, and a JSON-pointer location.

-Thirteen of the 66 rules carry safe auto-fixes; pass --fix to apply them in place.
+13 of the 74 rules carry safe auto-fixes; pass --fix to apply them in place.
 Optional JSON schema validation, three suppression tiers (CLI, config file, inline comments), and a tiered --fail-level for CI gating.

 For the narrative version with the full lint-rule catalog and CI patterns see Linting Rules.